Melchbourne Preceptory: History

-The preceptory of Melchbourne was founded in the reign of Henry II by Alice de Claremont; other benefactors, including Roger de Clare, Earl of Hertford, Hugh de Beauchamp of Eaton, and William, Archbishop of York, added gifts of land and churches.
-Richard de Clare, the son of Roger, confirmed the gifts of his father and of Alice de Claremont; and after the suppression of the Knights Templar some of their property in Bedfordshire was transferred to Melchbourne.
-A general chapter was held at this preceptory in 1242, under the presidency of Brother Terricus de Nussa, prior of the hospital in England; but beyond this very little is known of the history of the house.
+The preceptory of Melchbourne was founded in the reign of Henry II as the result of gifts by Alice de Clare, widow of Aubrey de Vere II, following the killing of the latter by a London mob in 1141.
+Other benefactors, including Roger de Clare, Earl of Hertford, Hugh de Beauchamp of Eaton, and William, Archbishop of York, added gifts of land and churches.
+Alice de Clare was the daughter of Richard de Clare, and Alice (or Adeliza) de Clermont.
+A general chapter was held at this preceptory in 1242, under the presidency of Brother Terricus de Nussa, prior of the hospital in England; and there were numerous "Commanderies" (equivalent to Annual General Meetings) held at the Melchbourne Preceptory up to the end of the 15th Century.
+Two Grand Priors of the Knights of Saint John of Jerusalem (Knights Hospitallers) were direct descendants of Aubrey de Vere II and Alice de Clare.
+The last Grand Prior of England, Sir William Weston, had a house built for him in 1528/29, the cellars of which survive under the present Melchbourne House, dating from about 1612.

+The last remains of the Preceptory were bulldozed away in 1944 to make way for a baseball ground for serving US 8th Air Force personnel.
 On two occasions the Hospitallers of Bedfordshire came into collision with the canons of Dunstable Priory, on account of one of the customs of their order.
 They were allowed by a special privilege of the pope to grant Christian burial to all those who had given alms to their fraternity, whatever the manner of their death.
 So in 1274, when the canons of Dunstable refused to bury a suicide, the Hospitallers impleaded them, and they had to pay a fine for the sake of peace.
 Again in 1282, when one of the servants of John Duraunt, a merchant of Dunstable, committed suicide by jumping into a well, and his body in consequence was flung into a ditch outside the town, the Hospitallers found him and buried him in their cemetery.